truthixify/haven/SPEC.md

 * Succinct maintains SP1 as production-grade infrastructure used by major protocols

-* Proof generation is async and batched -- acceptable for Haven's interval-based update model
+* Proof generation is async and batched, which is acceptable for Haven's interval-based update model

 ## **6.3 Proof Worker Implementation**